aloktiwari123/Vlabs_Round-0/pedagogy/README(pedagogy).md

 #### 3. Task & Assessment Questions:

-Read the theory and comprehend the concepts related to the experiment.
+Read the theory and comprehend the concept related to the experiment.
+a) Open the simulator1.
+b) Provide the simulator with the information asked.
+c) Simulator will fetch you the value of Modulation Factor on various readings.
+d) Simulator will fetch you the value of Totla Power on various redings.

+Now open the Quizes

 <br>
 <div>
-    The quizes are provided that will judge and inhance the skills of the Student.
+    The quizes are provided that will judge and enhance the skills of the Student.
-    Each question is relevent to the experiment and just ment to increse the understanding of experiment and their concept.
+    Each question is relevent to the experiment and will judge and  increse the understanding of experiment and their concept.

 </div>
 <br>